A content marketing funnel has 3 different parts.

 How to measure these goals?

 In this case, Google Analytics is your friend.
 You should install it into your website, and check the data regularly.
-If you want to measure engagement, you should pay attention to bounce rate.
+When measuring engagement, you should pay attention to bounce rate.
 If the bounce rate is high, it means lot of visitors visited one page, and then didn’t visit other pages, which means the engagement rate is low.
-If you have lower bounce rate, like 50-80% that means that your visitors engage with your site, click on inbound links, or visit other pages, blog posts.
+Lower bounce rate, like 40-50% means that your visitors engage with your site, click on inbound links, or visit other pages, blog posts.

 If you want to see which post is the most popular, go to Behavior, site content, all pages.
 Here you can see how many visitors each site or blog post had.